 - Driving is not allowed in the hilly area at night.
 Plan your trip accordingly.

-- You can break the journey and choose to stay at the major stops such as Haridwar, Rishikesh, Devprayag, Srinagar, and Rudraprayag.
+- You can break the journey and stay at the major stops such as Haridwar, Rishikesh, Devprayag, Srinagar, and Rudraprayag.

 Best time to visit Kedarnath

-The best time for Kedarnath Yatra is in summers and winters.
-April to June and September to October are the best month to visit
+The best time for Kedarnath Yatra is in the summers and winters.
+So April to June and September to October are the best months to visit.

 Kedarnath Temple as the weather remains pleasant for outdoor activities.
-In summers, the weather remains balmy and in winter months, it remains comfortable.
-It is recommendable to plan a tour in the monsoon season as heavy downpour causes landslides and floods in some areas.
+In summers, the weather remains balmy, and in winter months, it remains comfortable.
+It is recommended to plan a tour during the monsoon season as heavy downpour causes landslides and floods in some areas.

-The temple opens for six months only and the rest of the year it remains close due to harsh weather and heavy snowfall.
+The temple opens for six months only, and for the rest of the year, it remains closed due to harsh weather and heavy snowfall.
 In the winter season, the idol shifts to the Omkareshwar Temple in Ukhimath, and devotees can visit there to seek blessings.